 There are occasions when cold emails might be the only way to get in touch with someone.
 The most common reasons to cold email professors in academia are:

-- Requests for thesis supervision.
-Many cold emails centre around thesis supervision.
-This can involve master thesis supervision (though to a lesser extent), and PhD supervision.
-In terms of the latter, requests are often combined with an inquiry about job or scholarship opportunities.
+• Requests for thesis supervision.
+Many cold emails revolve around the topic of thesis supervision.
+This can encompass master thesis supervision, although to a lesser extent, and primarily focuses on PhD supervision.
+Regarding the latter, these requests frequently include inquiries about potential job or scholarship opportunities.

-- Inquiry about internship opportunities.
-In recent years, it has become much more common for students in undergraduate and graduate programmes to do research internships at academic institutions.
-Sometimes, these are ‘internships abroad.
+• Inquiry about internship opportunities.
+In recent years, it has become much more common for students in undergraduate and graduate programs to do research internships at academic institutions.
+Sometimes, these are internships abroad.
 Cold emails often inquire about research internship opportunities ranging between a few weeks and several months.

-- Request for participation in a seminar, panel or roundtable discussion.
-In line with the quest for establishing all-round academic profiles, organising seminars, panels or roundtable discussions, but also webinars or podcasts is a common academic activity next to research and teaching.
+• Request for participation in a seminar, panel or roundtable discussion.
+In line with the quest for establishing all-round academic profiles, organizing seminars, panels or roundtable discussions, but also webinars or podcasts is a common academic activity next to research and teaching.
 Frequently, cold emails invite professors to participate in these types of activities.

 How to cold email professors